takahashi-akira-36m/temporary_ml_atomate/README.md

 ML-atomate
 ====

 Machine learning-assisted Atomate code for autonomous computational materials screening.
-(This is for review purpose only; the README, example scripts, empty codes and help for priority_setter.py are updated.)
+(This is for review purpose only and now manuscript is accepted for the publication.
+Please see https://github.com/takahashi-akira-36m/ml_atomate , and this repository will be removed soon)

 ## Installation